Call for Proposals

 The Program Committee invites proposals for individual papers as well as proposals for panel submissions of three papers.
 Proposed papers must be original and not have been published elsewhere.

-- For complete panels, please submit a panel abstract of no more than 400 words as well as a list of all participants and brief biographical statements, and a separate abstract of no more than 400 words for each presenter.
-Please provide contact information for all participants.
+· For complete panels, please submit a panel abstract of no more than 400 words as well as a list of all participants and brief biographical statements, and a separate abstract of no more than 400 words for each presenter.
+Please identify and provide participants’ contact information for the panel organizer.

 Please feel free to contact the Program Committee to discuss a topic for a paper, panel, or other session format.
-Proposals should be emailed as an attachment as a .doc or .docx file, using the following filename conventions:
+Proposals should be emailed as an attachment in your preferred format (open formats welcome!), using the following filename convention:

-Proposals and questions should be directed to the Program Chairs, Lorna Rourke and Laura Koltutsky, at firstname.lastname@example.org
+Proposals and questions should be directed to the Program Chair, Sam Popowich at

 Further information about the conference, as well as Congress 2019 more broadly, will be available soon.